-Select : all that apply Employ effective maintenance and management policies to minimize the number of public housing units off-line \boxtimes Reduce turnover time for vacated public housing units \boxtimes Reduce time to renovate public housing units Seek replacement of public housing units lost to the inventory through mixed finance development Seek replacement of public housing units lost to the inventory through section 8 replacement housing resources Maintain or increase section 8 lease-up rates by establishing payment standards that will enable families to rent throughout the jurisdiction In accordance with a Resolution passed by the HAGC Board of Commissioners HAGC increased all Payment Standards up to 110% of the FY 2021 SAFMRs.
-Further, as authorized by 24 CFR 982.503, HAGC also continues to utilize a higher payment standard as a reasonable accommodation up to and including 120% of the published FMR for families that include a person with a disability.
-Due to lower-than-expected leasing rates nationwide, HUD issued a notice that would allow the increase of the payment standard up to 120% of the Small Area Fair Market Rents.
-HAGC requested the waiver to facilitate leasing and HUD approved the request.
-HAGC established the FY 2023 Payment Standards at the maximum allowable rate of 120%.
-Undertake measures to ensure access to affordable housing among families assisted by the PHA, regardless of unit size required Maintain or increase section 8 lease-up rates by marketing the program to owners, particularly those outside of areas of minority and poverty concentration HAGC is evaluating measures to increase Section 8 Landlord participation and provide useful program information.
-Maintain or increase section 8 lease-up rates by effectively screening Section 8 applicants to increase owner acceptance of program Participate in the Consolidated Plan development process to ensure coordination with broader community strategies Other (list below)
+- Employ effective maintenance and management policies to minimize the number of public housing units off-line - Reduce turnover time for vacated public housing units - Reduce time to renovate public housing units - Seek replacement of public housing units lost to the inventory through mixed finance development - Seek replacement of public housing units lost to the inventory through section 8 replacement housing resources - Maintain or increase section 8 lease-up rates by establishing payment standards that will enable families to rent throughout the jurisdiction - In accordance with a Resolution passed by the Board of Commissioners, HAGC increased all Payment Standards up to 110% of the FY 2023-2024 SAFMRs.
+Further, as authorized by 24 CFR 982.503, HAGC also continues to utilize a higher payment standard as a reasonable accommodation up to and including 120% of the published SAFMR for families that include a person with a disability. - Undertake measures to ensure access to affordable housing among families assisted by the PHA, regardless of unit size required - Maintain or increase section 8 lease-up rates by marketing the program to owners, particularly those outside of areas of minority and poverty concentration

+HAGC is evaluating measures to increase Section 8 Landlord participation and provide useful program information.

+- Maintain or increase section 8 lease-up rates by effectively screening Section 8 applicants to increase owner acceptance of program - Participate in the Consolidated Plan development process to ensure coordination with broader community strategies - \bigcirc Other (list below)